timcera/astronomia/README.rst

 Documentation
 ~~~~~~~~~~~~~
-Reference documentation is at http://pythonhosted.org/astronomia/
+Reference documentation is at :ref:`astronomia_documentation`.

 Installation
 ~~~~~~~~~~~~